LoVR: A Benchmark for Long Video Retrieval in Multimodal Contexts: LoVR Datasets Construction

 \paragraph{Quality Assessment.} To assess the quality of generated captions, we utilize \text{EVQAScore}~\cite{liang2024evqascore}, a fine-grained method designed to measure the semantic alignment between video clips and their corresponding captions.
 For each clip-caption pair $ (c_i, \text{cap}_i) $, we compute a matching score $ s_i = \text{EVQAScore}(c_i, \text{cap}_i) $, which quantifies the semantic relevance between the visual content and the generated caption.
 After scoring all instances, we construct a dataset $ K = \{(c_i, s_i, \text{cap}_i)\}_{i=1}^n$, containing the video clip, its associated caption, and the corresponding quality score.

 However, there exists a discrepancy between the computed $ s_i $ and whether the caption meets human-annotated quality standards.
 To bridge this gap, we determine an empirical threshold $ \theta $ that serves as a benchmark for identifying captions that satisfy manual verification criteria.
 Specifically, we sample a subset $ K' \subseteq K $ and conduct manual annotation to count captioning errors per instance.
 This allows us to establish an empirical correlation between the computed matching scores and human-verified relevance.
-As illustrated in the left portion of Figure~\ref{fig:clip_match_distribution}, a significant rise in annotation errors is observed for samples with scores below 0.2.
+As illustrated in Figure~\ref{fig:clip_match_distribution}(a), a significant rise in annotation errors is observed for samples with scores below 0.2.
 Based on this analysis, we set the quality threshold to $ \theta = 0.2 $.
 Captions with scores above $ \theta $ are retained as high-quality, while those below are flagged as low-quality, needing refinement or exclusion.

-\paragraph{Dynamic Optimization.} For captions identified as low-quality, we switch to an alternative VLM to regenerate captions, which are then re-evaluated using the EVQAScore~\cite{liang2024evqascore}.
+\paragraph{Dynamic Optimization.} For captions identified as low-quality, we switch to alternative VLMs including Qwen2.5-VL-72B-Instruct, and Qwen2-VL-72B-Instruct~\cite{wang2024qwen2}.
+The initial temperature is set to 0.9 during caption generation. to regenerate captions, which are then re-evaluated using the EVQAScore~\cite{liang2024evqascore}.
 Only those captions achieving a score above the quality threshold $\theta$ are retained.
 This strategy leverages the diversity among VLMs—arising from differences in training data and architectural design—to improve caption quality for challenging clips.
 It is only when the number of failed attempts exceeds three that we resort to manual annotation to generate the final captions.
 This hybrid pipeline reduces the need for human intervention, thereby minimizing annotation cost while ensuring high-quality captioning at scale.